Philippa Spurway Interior Architect

 Picking Four Olive Trees

-They took some photos of all the olive trees available and with the help of Nikola telling me which were there healthiest I chose these four trees.
+They took photos of all the available olive trees, and with Nikola's advice on which ones were there healthiest, I chose these four trees.

 DFE37390-A736-42D4-B49F-35DB8B157971_1_201_a F24F44A3-EDEC-455D-8919-72E71A78B618_1_201_a